efigart/efigart.github.io/essays/final-project-idea.md

 ### Problem

 Parking at Zone-20 can sometimes be challenging.
-After a certain time, especially on certain days, finding an open spot can be very difficult.
+After a certain time, especially on certain days (Tuesday, Wednesday, Thursday), finding an open spot can be very difficult.
 This is primarily impacts students who have classes later in the day.

 ### Solution